tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/README.md

 # TEAM INTRODUCTION
 ## Who are we?
-We are a team from Pakitan representing our country/institute.
+We are the team Baitussalam from Pakistan representing Pakistan and our Institute Baitussalam.
 Our team consists of three members – Taha Umer, Zulqarnain, and Sikandar.It is our first time participating in WRO.
 Together, we focus on different parts of the project such as coding, mechanical design, and documentation.
 By combining our efforts, we aim to build a functional and well-prepared robot for the Future Engineers category.

 ## Our Goal
 Our main goal is to design an autonomous robot for the WRO Future Engineers challenge, capable of navigating a course while detecting and avoiding obstacles.
 The main design idea is a lightweight, custom 3D-printed chassis with strategically mounted sensors (Sharp IR for long-range detection) controlled by Arduino.
 This setup allows the robot to accurately sense its environment, make decisions in real-time, and complete the challenge efficiently.